Astropad Slate Alternative for Windows, Linux & Android

 • One mobile device shared across different desktop operating systems

-Where Astropad Slate May Still Be Better
+Where Astropad Slate May Still Be the Better Fit

 Which One Should You Choose?